Inbound Growth for Roofing Companies

 Assigning content creation to someone at your company with an already overloaded workload is not a viable option.

-Unfortunately, many companies make this mistake when first embarking on inbound marketing.
+Unfortunately, many companies make this mistake when first embarking on content marketing.

 To ensure that your content marketing efforts are successful, you need an in-house employee who is the owner of this initiative.